Food Safety Incidents

 Inaccurate Labeling has been detected in Food And Food Products.

-On February 12, 2025, the U.S. Food and Drug Administration (FDA) reported an incident involving inaccurate labeling in various food and food products originating from Spain.
-This situation falls under the category of control and is classified as a hazard related to adulteration.
+On June 4, 2025, the U.S. Food and Drug Administration reported an incident involving inaccurate labeling found in various food and food products.
+This incident has been categorized as a fraud issue, focusing specifically on the hazard of labeling discrepancies.

 • Incident: Inaccurate Labeling has been detected in Food And Food Products.